tpoisot/ms_pop_networks/ms_pop.md

 # Beyond pairwise interactions

+In this section, we argue that although networks offer a direct access to direct intractions, there is potential in adressing indirect effects to.
+We present evidences showing that this can be done by understanding the effects that direct interactions have on one another, and outline the benefits of doing so to further reinforce the links between species interactions and species distribution @thuiller_road_2013.

 ## The basic processes

-Several authors [@golubski_modifying_2011]
+Several authors [@golubski_modifying_2011] showed that biotic interactions themselves interact.
-showed that biotic interactions themselves interact.
-From a biogeographic standpoint, it require that we develop a theory based on interaction co- occurrence, in addition to the current knowledge encompassing only species co- occurrence.
 The presence or absence of a biotic interaction can affect either the realization of other interactions, or the presence of other species, as we will illustrate below.
+There are two broad situations which can happen.
+First, the presence of one interaction will be a necessary condition for the presence of a second.
+For example, opportunistic pathogens have a greater success of infection on hosts which are already immunocompromised by previous infections @olivier_are_2012 .
+Second, already established interactions can prevent future partners from interacting.
+Such is notably the case in protective symbioses, *i.e.* those in which a resident symbiont decreases the infection probability of a new pathogen [@koch_socially_2011;@heil_protective_2003].

+From a
+biogeographic standpoint, it require that we develop a theory based on interaction co-occurrence, in addition to the current knowledge encompassing only species co-occurrence.
 — facilitation

 @lafferty_foraging_1992 documents some examples of predators avoiding